ClinicWave/clinicwave-notification-service/README.md

 - Send notification: `POST /api/notifications/send`

-### Contributing

-1. Fork the repository
-2. Create a new branch (`git checkout -b feature`)
-3. Make changes and commit them (`git commit -am 'Add new feature'`)
-4. Push the changes to the branch (`git push origin feature`)
-5. Create a pull request
-6. Get your changes reviewed and merged
-7. Happy coding!

 ### Contact

 For any questions or feedback, please feel free to reach out to the repository owner